 Like other aspects of digital media, the law relating to links from one website to another is not entirely settled.
 Generally, however, you should not have a problem if you simply post a link to another site, even if that site contains copyrighted material.
 In such a case, you are not publishing the material; you are simply pointing the way to someone else's publication.

 You should not, however, provide a link to a site that you have reason to know is violating copyright law—for example, a site that illicitly allows the free downloading of copyrighted software, music, or other material.
 You may reasonably assume that a website has the right to include the material found there, unless you have reason to know it is infringing.
-If you have reason to know that the website is infringing another’s copyright in providing the material to which you would like to link, you should not create the link.

 When you construct a link, be sure that it simply sends the user to another site.
 If you actually bring the material onto your own site, or “frame” it, you may be infringing copyright and may also mislead users as to the source of the content.

 Fair use is the right to use a copyrighted work under certain conditions without permission of the copyright owner.
 The doctrine helps prevent a rigid application of copyright law that would stifle the very creativity the law is designed to foster.
 It allows one to use and build upon prior works in a manner that does not unfairly deprive prior copyright owners of the right to control and benefit from their works.
 Together with other features of copyright law like the idea/expression dichotomy discussed above, fair use reconciles the copyright statute with the First Amendment.